 Several drugmakers are under fire for their important role in the addiction epidemic in America.
 Companies such as Purdue Pharma, Abbott Laboratories, Johnson & Johnson, Teva Pharmaceuticals, Endo Health Solutions and Allergan have all been named in lawsuits alleging they know the terrible risks of the drugs they make and still encourage doctors and patients to use them in many uncertain circumstances.

 In 2014, pharmaceutical companies spent $168 million through sales reps peddling prescription opioids to influence doctors.
-Also, some large pharmacy chains such as Walmart, CVS and Walgreens have been named in lawsuits, and are being investigated in their role in opioid addiction deaths and Cincinnati opioid painkiller injury.
+Also, some large pharmacy chains such as Walmart, CVS and Walgreens have been named in lawsuits, and are being investigated in their role in opioid addiction deaths and opioid painkiller injury.

-The current litigation seeks to hold the drug industry accountable for producing, marketing and distributing opioid painkillers without proper warnings, and compensate families and communities for the costs incurred as a result of Cincinnati opioid painkiller injury, opioid-related deaths and addictions.
+The current litigation seeks to hold the drug industry accountable for producing, marketing and distributing opioid painkillers without proper warnings, and compensate families and communities for the costs incurred as a result of opioid painkiller injury, opioid-related deaths and addictions.

 Opioid Prescriptions and Physician Payment